plasmonX: an Open-Source Code for Nanoplasmonics: Observables

 From $\overline{\alpha}$, absorption, scattering, and extinction cross sections can finally be evaluated as:

 where $c$ is the speed of light.
 Since \texttt{plasmonX} implements methods in the quasi-static regime, the scattering cross section is generally negligible.

-To showcase the results that can be obtained with \texttt{plasmonX} we consider ten Ag-Au spherical nanoalloys with diameter D = 3.5 nm (1312 atoms) which are constructed by increasing the percentage of Au atoms in a Ag spherical nanoparticle (see Fig. \ref{fig:alloys}a), randomly replacing Ag atoms (from 0\% to 100\%, with a constant step of 10\%).
+To showcase the results that can be obtained with \texttt{plasmonX} we consider ten Ag-Au spherical nanoalloys with diameter D = 3.5 nm (1289 atoms) which are constructed by increasing the percentage of Au atoms in a Ag spherical nanoparticle created by using GEOM interface (see Fig. \ref{fig:alloys}a), randomly replacing Ag atoms (from 0\% to 100\%, with a constant step of 10\%).
 Once the structures are created, the \wfqfmu calculation is performed by running the following minimal input: \begin{shaded}

 \end{shaded} where \texttt{percentage} corresponds to the Au percentage of each nanoalloy.
 The Au-Ag parameters are set to the default values and are taken from Refs. \citenum{giovannini2022we} and \citenum{nicoli2023fully}.